klauspost/compress/s2/README.md

 Blocks can be concatenated using the `ConcatBlocks` function.

 Snappy blocks/streams can safely be concatenated with S2 blocks and streams.
+Streams with indexes (see below) will currently not work on concatenated streams.

 # Stream Seek Index